← Back to 史記

 使 使 輿

 Pi Zheng was an envoy to Qin.
 When he heard that Li Ke had been executed, he then persuaded Duke Mu of Qin and said: 'Lu Sheng, Xi Cheng, and Ji Rui truly are not obedient.
 If you heavily bribe and plot, expel the Jin lord, and bring in Chong Er, the matter must succeed.'
 Duke Mu of Qin permitted it and made people return to report to Jin, thickly bribing the three sons.
-The three sons said: 'The currency is thick and the words are sweet.
+The three sons said: 'The gifts are lavish, and the words are sweet.
 This must be Pi Zheng selling us to Qin.'
 They then killed Pi Zheng and Li Ke, and Pi Zheng's party of the seven chariot grand officers.
 Pi Zheng's son Bao fled to Qin and spoke of attacking Jin.
 Duke Mu did not listen to the proposal.

 41